 The Council of Europe Higher Education Series comprises books on topical higher education issues, in particular the democratic mission of higher education and recognition and qualifications.
-23 volumes have been published since late 2004; the latest are on Higher Education for Diversity, Social Inclusion and Community.
+23 volumes have been published since late 2004; the latest are on Higher

+Education for Diversity, Social Inclusion and Community.
 A Democratic Imperative and Monitoring the Implementation of the Lisbon Recognition Convention (with UNESCO).
-Volume 24, on Academic Freedom, Institutional Autonomy, and the Future of Democracy, will be published in time for the 2020 Ministerial conference.
+Volume 24, on Academic Freedom, Institutional Autonomy, and the Future of Democracy, will be published by the end of September 2020.